adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-17-Creative-Coding-VR-Unity.md

 Simply apply the bloom effect script to each of these and you're good to go.

-This should also demonstrate why full screen effects can be so expensive when developing for VR as your are actually running three different instances of it.
+This should also demonstrate why full screen effects can be so expensive when developing for VR as you're actually running three different instances of it.
 The same goes for *everything else* in your scene which is why optimisations become so important.

 ### Oculus Audio SDK